+977 98510 94157

 The trail starts with gentle ascending before we reach Monjo.
 We will stop in Jorsalle for our lunch and continue further to Hilary Bridge through beautiful pine forests.
 Once we cross the bridge, the trail passes through steep ascending towards Namche Bazaar.

-Namche is considered as the gateway of the Khumbu / Everest region.
+Namche is considered the gateway of the Khumbu / Everest region.
 It is a beautiful town with numerous activities available for trekkers.
-Pool House, Nescafe Cofee, Bakery, Modern Lodges, Internet, Telephone, Laundry, Bank, Money Changer, Equipment shop, etc., it got everything.
-(Breakfast, Lunch, Dinner)
+Pool House, Nescafe Coffee, Bakery, Modern Lodges, Internet, Telephone, Laundry, Bank, Money Changer, Equipment shop, etc., it got everything.

 Today is our rest and acclimatization day.
 We will do acclimatization hikes to nearby places.
 The leader will give you different options such as Khumjung and Khunde hike, Everest View Hotel Hike, Thame Hike or National Park headquarter visit.
-The evening will be free for exploring Namche Bazaar (Breakfast, Lunch, Dinner)
+The evening will be free for exploring Namche Bazaar.

 We will start the hike with steep climbing to National Park headquarters then follow the gentle ascending to Kyanjuma.
 We will stop in Kyanjuma for a short tea break in front of this beautiful Amadablam Peak.
 The trail to Everest Base Camp and Gokyo Lakes separates from here.
 We will start ascending towards Mongla top and start descending to Phortse Tenga for lunch.
-We will start ascending towards Dole for overnight.
+We will start ascending towards Dole for an overnight stop.
 It’s a beautiful walk through the beautiful forests of pine and oaks.
-(Breakfast, Lunch, Dinner)

-Gokyo Lakes are known for several fabulous high altitude lakes in the region.
+Gokyo Lakes are known for several fabulous high-altitude lakes.
 These lakes are also the origin of the Dudh Koshi river that goes all the way to Lukla and further down.
-The trail starts with almost flat trail and follows steep ascending to Gokyo lakes.
+The trail starts with an almost flat trail and follows steep ascending to Gokyo lakes.

-The route passes through Phang [4,550M / 14,927] where at least 40 people were killed by an avalanche in 1995 AD.
+The route passes through Phang (4,550M / 14,927) where at least 40 people were killed by an avalanche in 1995 AD.
 There are 5 lakes in Gokyo valley.
 It’s an excellent place for spending an overnight!
-(Breakfast, Lunch, Dinner)

-Once we descend, we will wait for our lunch or we can visit 4th and 5th lakes for further spectacular Himalayan views.
+Once we descend, we will wait for our lunch or we can visit the 4th and 5th lakes for further spectacular Himalayan views.
 Please consult with the guide.
-Or it’s a good idea to take rest as we have a big day tomorrow.
-(Breakfast, Lunch, Dinner)
+Or it’s a good idea to take a rest as we have a big day tomorrow.

-The first part of the trek until we walk over the glaciers in pretty easy.
-Once we start ascending over the glaciers, the trail becomes harder due to trail difficult and low Oxygen level at high altitudes.
+The first part of the trek until we walk over the glaciers is pretty easy.
+Once we start ascending over the glaciers, the trail becomes harder due to rocky terrain and low Oxygen level at high altitudes.
 Once we cross the glacier, we will get a glimpse of Gorakshep village.

 We will wake up early in the morning to start the hike to Kalatthar before the sun comes up.
-The climb is difficult for it’s worthy.
-Kalapatthar is the most famous viewpoint of Khumbu valley known of towering Himalayan peaks including Mt.
+The climb is difficult for its worth.
+Kalapatthar is the most famous viewpoint of Khumbu valley known for towering Himalayan peaks including Mt.
 Everest.

 We will pass through Debuche and Tengboche village before we start steep descending to Phungi Tenga for our lunch.
 Phungi Tenga is situated on the bank of Dudhkoshi River.
 We then, have to start ascending to Kyanjuma village and continue further to Namche Bazaar through a gentle path.
 Namche will be waiting for a good shower and a good sleep.

 We will take steep descending to Jorsalle village and continue further to Phakding for our lunch breakfast.
-We are coming towards the end of our two weeks trek.
-Once we reach Lukla, we will conclude our walking and prepare for the flight to Kathmandu on the next morning.
+We are coming towards the end of our 11 night 12 days trek.
+Once we reach Lukla, we will conclude our walking and prepare for the flight to Kathmandu next day.
 Say goodbye to your porters.

 We will go to the airport in the morning to catch our adventurous flight to Kathmandu.
-It’s going to be the breathtaking flight and adventurous experience.
-It’s worth to seat on the right side of the airplane for some beautiful views of the Himalayas.
+It’s going to be a breathtaking flight and an adventurous experience.
+It’s recommended seating on the right side of the airplane for some beautiful views of the Himalayas.
 Upon landing in Kathmandu, we will collect our luggage and head towards our hotel.
 Free afternoon to rest and relax.

 We have a free day in Kathmandu before catching our international flight.
 Lukla flight often gets weather issues and flight cancellations / delays and this day is used on potential problems.
-You have a free day for shopping gifts for your friends and families and rest and spend last hours in Kathmandu.
+You have a free day for shopping for gifts for your friends and families.

 We accept all major currencies such as USD, EUR, CAD, AUD, SGD, MYR, GBP, THB, CHF, JPY, HKD, etc. Credit card payments are accepted only in USD.
 We also accept bank transfers, direct remittance services (Western Union, Moneygram), etc.

-March – May, and September – December are considered the best months for trekking in Nepal.
-Trekking is doable throughout the year however some months are better than others.
+April-early June, and September–early December are considered the best months for this trek.
+Chola Pass Trekking is doable throughout the year however some months are better than others.
 June – August is monsoon season so there might be some rain showers in these months while the pass might get closed due to heavy snow from late December to early March.
 Winter is extremely cold as well.

-We will be eating and sleeping in the lodges for the whole trek (Day 2 to Day 16).
-Generally, rice, noodles, pasta, vegetables, curry, potatoes, eggs, sandwich, burgers, etc. are available.
+We will be eating and sleeping in the lodges for the whole trek (Day 2 to Day 16 morning).
+Generally, rice, noodles, pasta, vegetables, curry, potatoes, eggs, sandwiches, burgers, etc. are available.
 Meat is available in few places and it’s highly recommended to avoid it due to hygiene reasons.